Vigneshraghu10/Flask-Excel-to-AWS-S3-for-Power-BI-Integration/README.md

-# Flask-Excel-to-AWS-S3-for-Power-BI-Integration
- uploading Excel files, storing them in an AWS S3 bucket, and connecting the data to Power BI.

  # Flask Excel to AWS S3 for Power BI Integration

 This project is a Flask application that facilitates uploading Excel files to an AWS S3 bucket, enabling integration with Power BI dashboards.
 It ensures seamless data storage and refresh workflows for Power BI users.